-\begin{example} Consider again the rules \eqref{ex:mgc:start}--\eqref{ex:mgc:f:3} produced by applying the magic sets transformation to our running example.
-The rule \eqref{ex:mgc:Q} contains a functional term in a body equality atom, and it can be handled directly by the chase for SO dependencies presented in Section~\ref{sec:motivation}.
-In contrast, the rule \eqref{ex:mgc:Q:R} also contains a functional term only in the equality atom ${f(x_1) \equals x_3}$, but the variable $x_1$ does not occur in a relational body atom; thus, it is unclear how to match the body variables of this rule as described in Section~\ref{sec:motivation}.
-Furthermore, the rules \eqref{ex:mgc:C-Af}, \eqref{ex:mgc:S-R:2}, and \eqref{ex:mgc:f:1}--\eqref{ex:mgc:f:3} all contain functional terms in relational atoms in the body.
+\begin{example} Consider again rules \eqref{ex:mgc:start}--\eqref{ex:mgc:f:3} produced by applying the magic sets transformation to our running example.
+Rule \eqref{ex:mgc:Q} contains a functional term in a body equality atom, and it can be handled directly by the chase for generalised SO dependencies from Section~\ref{sec:so-dependencies:chase}.
+In contrast, rule \eqref{ex:mgc:Q:R} also contains a functional term only in the equality atom ${f(x_1) \equals x_3}$, but the variable $x_1$ does not occur in a relational body atom; thus, it is unclear how to match the body variables of this rule as described in Section~\ref{sec:so-dependencies:chase}.
+Furthermore, rules \eqref{ex:mgc:C-Af}, \eqref{ex:mgc:S-R:2}, and \eqref{ex:mgc:f:1}--\eqref{ex:mgc:f:3} all contain functional terms in relational atoms in the body.
 However, the transformation described in Definition~\ref{def:defun} brings these rules into a suitable form as shown below.